How does the Halo effect affect B2B website design?

 Snap judgments, of the kind we make when we first see a website are susceptible to The Halo Effect – A cognitive bias in which people make an overall judgment based on just one trait or experience.

-You’ve experienced the Halo effect thousands of times in your life, without knowing what it was called – It’s the reason you give a more favorable initial response to good looking people, than you do to people who are less lucky in the looks department.
-It’s a snap judgment that leads to either positive or negative biases .
+You’ve experienced the Halo effect thousands of times in your life, without knowing what it was called – It’s the reason you give a more favourable initial response to good looking people than you do to people who are less lucky in the looks department.
+It’s a snap judgment that leads to either positive or negative biases.

 It’s scientifically proven that tall clean-shaven and handsome men will be viewed, at first glance as trustworthy and honest, even if they aren’t.

-This works both ways, though: an aspect viewed negative at first will lead to an overall negative perception of a person.
+This works both ways, though: an aspect viewed negatively at first will lead to an overall negative perception of a person.
 Negative halos are also known as Horns.

 The Halo effect is hardwired in your operating system